YOP strengthens the community through:

 Since 1994 the YOP has:

-- allocated more than two million dollars in sales tax funds to provide more than 100,000 youth with access to cultural, educational, and recreational activities;
+- Allocated more than $2 million in sales tax funds to provide more than 100,000 youth with access to cultural, educational, and recreational activities;

 The YOP offers Boulder youth opportunities to impact their own lives and those of other youth through peer outreach and representation of youth voice on local government and community projects and initiatives, and funding of individual and community grants.